beancountersbookkeeping/portfolio/_portfolio/keleapi.md

 ## Problem

-There were multiple different problems / objectives to this project:
+There were multiple different problems to this project:
 - Initialize and authorize Kele with a Bloc username and password
 - Retrieve the current user as a JSON blob, mentor availability, roadmaps and checkpoints
 - Interact with messaging function of Bloc